alpbeysir/ceng795-blog/project.md

 `closeup.xml` has 4 regions defined, amounting to a total of `129,010,458` blocks.
 This takes ~20 seconds to load.
 The efficiency of the SVO algorithm is demonstrated here, even with +100 million voxels the render time is still manageable.

+We also ran profiling while rendering the `closeup.xml` scene:

 ![image](https://github.com/user-attachments/assets/a5930521-7570-42f7-a80a-eece17925ad9)

+The graph shows how much time each function took to execute at each recursion depth.
+The first huge hump is the SVO ray intersection function, the second is the SVO construction and the rest is the world loading.
+A keen observer will notice the `log8` scaling of the SVO functions.